-But capitalism is not just an economic model but a social one where certain values like individual rights, freedom of speech, rule of law, objectivity and most importantly, property rights have to exist.
+But capitalism is not just an economic model but a social one where certain values like individual rights, freedom of speech, rule of law, objectivity, and most importantly, property rights have to exist.

 Without the mechanisms of enforceable legal representation, you get the brand of capitalism that we have today.
 The brand where men employ the government to act as a weight upon which they can leverage productivity and ensure limited liability.
 In other words, you get Donald Trump’s capitalism.
-A Capitalism designed to give privileges to some not based on a system of meritocracy but plutocracy.
-A system which makes concessions for some and not others, opening the door to the political corruptions inherent in today’s pressure group politics.
+Capitalism designed to give privileges to some not based on a system of meritocracy but plutocracy.
+A system that makes concessions for some and not others, opening the door to the political corruption inherent in today’s pressure group politics.

 Is Islam pro-capitalism

-Islam is a pro- market religion with a pro-capitalism ideology.
+Islam is a pro-market religion with a pro-capitalism ideology.
 The principles and spirit of capitalism took root in Islamic civilization long before the seeds were even planted in Europe.
 Long before there was Adam Smith there was the father of modern economics, Ibn Khaldun.
 And long before there was John Locke there was Ibn Tufyl, who is said to have heralded in the scientific revolution.